 - 1 cup (2 sticks) butter, melted

-- In a skillet, melt butter and saute onion until tender, not brown.
+In a skillet, melt 1 tablespoon of butter and saute the onion until tender, but not brown.
+Set aside to cool.

-- Carefully cut phyllo sheets in half lengthwise.
-COVER WITH A DAMP TOWEL that has been squeezed dry- you have to be very careful about not drying out the phyllo.
+Carefully cut the phyllo sheets in half lengthwise.
+COVER WITH PLASTIC WRAP, AND THEN COVER WITH A DAMP TOWEL that has been squeezed dry- you have to be very careful about not drying out the phyllo.
 Working with 1/2 sheets, fold in half lengthwise.
 Brush lightly with melted butter.
 Place 1 tablespoon spinach mixture in a corner.
-Fold up in triangle to the end.
-Trim edges with scissors.
-Brush outsides lightly with remaining butter.
-Place on a baking sheet & cover with a damp towel.
+Fold up in a triangle to the end (like you're folding a flag).
+Trim the edges with scissors.
+Brush the outsides lightly with the remaining butter.
+Place on a baking sheet and cover with a damp towel.

 - Freeze until ready to bake.
 It's best to freeze these on a baking sheet.
 Once they're frozen, you can move them to a large zip bag or a freezer-safe container.